jpmorganchase/salt-ds/.changeset/lazy-insects-mix.md

 Refactor of `ParentChildLayout`:

 - removes parentPosition and disableAnimation props
-- collapsedViewElement renamed to collapsedView
+- collapsedViewElement renamed to visibleView
-- reduced motion changes animation to fade in, instead of slide in
+- reduced motion animation changed to fade in